Iximiel/PlumedFlagship_parallelism/Readme_CUDA.md

 Each thread execute the instructions in the kernel.

-In this case we have a kernel for calculation the ncoord of each atom:
+In this case we have a kernel for calculation the `ncoord` value of each atom:
 ```C
 __global__ void getCoord(double *coordinates, double *coordination,
                          unsigned Nat, double Rsqr) {